cameronshinn/csgo-queue-bot/README.md

 3. Run `pip3 install -r requirements.txt` in the repository's root directory to get the necessary libraries.

     * Note that python-Levenshtein requires your system to have a C++ compiler (Visual Studio C++ compiler for Windows or g++ for Linux).
-This library may be replaced in the future to eliminate this requirement
+This library may be replaced in the future to eliminate this requirement.

 4. Add the `/qbot` path to your `PYTHONPATH` environment variable to be able to import it from anywhere.